Sugar Ant Control: Protect Your Home or Business

 Other places where snacks or crumbs are common, like theaters, dorms, or daycares, can experience sugar ant infestations.
 Medical practices, in particular, need to be cautious about these pests because of their interest in soiled bandages and wounds.
 Sugar ants may potentially carry infectious bacteria like Clostridium, Staphylococcus, and Salmonella.

 You should also seal off any cracks or gaps a sugar ant could use to move indoors.
 Although it might seem tempting, you shouldn’t spray these areas yourself.
 It could cause sugar ants to scatter and form new colonies rather than make them go away.
-Instead, contact the professionals at Western Pest Services to take care of the problem.
+If you’re looking to kill sugar ants, instead, contact the professionals at Western Pest Services to take care of the problem.